Ruth HaCohen

 Professor Ruth HaCohen (Pinczower; רות הכהן פינצ'ובר; born 1956) is an Israeli musicologist and a cultural historian.
 She holds the Artur Rubinstein Chair of Musicology at the Hebrew University of Jerusalem.
 Ruth HaCohen is the recipient of the 2022 Rothschild Prize in the Humanities.
 In 2017, she was elected as Corresponding member by the American Musicological Society (AMS) "for outstanding contributions to the advancement of scholarship in music."
+In 2026 she was elected a member of the Israel Academy of Sciences and Humanities.

 Life

 Ruth HaCohen grew up and was educated in Jerusalem.
 Her parents emigrated from Germany to Palestine (later Israel) in the 1930s.
 She did her army service in the Nahal (a paramilitary IDF program) mainly as a leader in informal education.
 She graduated in Musicology and Jewish Thought at the Hebrew University of Jerusalem in 1980 and received her PhD in Musicology (summa cum laude) under the supervision of Prof. Ruth Katz at the Hebrew University (1992).

 Ruth HaCohen was married to Yaron Ezrahi, until his death in 2019.
 She has a son and four grandchildren from her previous marriage.